How do I make the first appointment?

 If I currently have other professionals that I like to work with, such as an investment manager, insurance agent, attorney or CPA, can I still continue to use their services?

 Absolutely!
-There are many fine professionals in all these fields and we’re more than happy to share information with them as needed and help coordinate all solutions for your plan.
-If you are not currently working with anyone – or are not comfortable with your experience with a current advisor – we can certainly provide you with information on many qualified resources that you would then interview and select.
+There are many fine professionals in all these fields and I’m glad to share information with them as needed and help coordinate all solutions for your plan.
+If you are not currently working with anyone – or are not comfortable with your experience with a current advisor – I can certainly provide you with information for qualified resources that you would then interview and select.

 Consumer Financial Protection Bureau – Find consumer information on a variety of topics, guidance on protecting your financial security, and much more.